SoulBeaver/kindinium/README.md

 - Training and Arena mode
 - Customization of training mode (number of turns, map)
 - A MetaBoard.
 It analyzes the json board and gives you information on the locations of heroes, mines, and taverns
-- Simple pathfinding.
-Get a path to the nearest (contested|neutral|any) mine, tavern, or hero.
+- Pathfinding.
+Find the nearest [mine, tavern, hero], or let the MetaBoard plot a path from anywhere to anywhere (if accessible)

 ## What do I need?